Newcomers to Canada

 - want to get benefit and credit payments

-If you have a modest income, a simple tax situation, and require assistance filing your return, you may be eligible to get free tax help from the Community Volunteer Income Tax Program (CVITP).
+If you have a modest income, a simple tax situation and require assistance to file your return, you may be eligible for free tax help from the Community Volunteer Income Tax Program (CVITP) or Income Tax Assistance – Volunteer Program (for residents of Quebec).
 For more information, go to Free tax clinics.

 NETFILE